From high-stakes murder trials to corporate disputes, Korean legal dramas always keeps viewers on the edge of their seats and it’s a feeling I LOVE.

 In this article, I will list some of the best underrated legal Kdramas worth watching.

-Here are the most underrated legal Korean dramas to watch:
+Here are 25 not-so-popular legal Korean dramas to check out ASAP:

 1. Remember: War of the Son (2015)